john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

   * **VGLVLS** array of vertical coordinate grid level values
   * **NVARS** number of variables
   * **VAR-LIST** string representing list of variable names

+I find these restrictions are generally enough to worry about.
+Are you really going to need to worry about the fact that you can't have more than 1024 variables in a file?
+But there are many more restrictions that define an IOAPI NetCDF file, GRIDDED or otherwise.
+You can find these in the [official documentation](https://www.cmascenter.org/ioapi/documentation/3.1/html/VBLE.html).

+GRIDDED IOAPI restrictions:

+ * global attribute `NTHIK` is ignored (`NTHIK = 0`)

 The `NETCDF3_CLASSIC` restrictions: